If you have been wondering “how much do personal trainers make?” this article will be perfect for you guys!

 What is the starting salary for a personal trainer?

-If you have a goal of part-time employment as a personal trainer, you can expect to make between $20,000 and $25,000 pretty quickly.
-If you have very ambitious goals, you can reasonably envision making $50,000-$100,000 or more.
-Becoming a successful personal trainer is not that hard as long as you put the work in!
-These numbers are completely attainable but will take focus and dedication on your part.
-The reason I built PTpioneer.com was to help individuals like you get started in the personal training industry.
+The reason I built PTpioneer.com was to help individuals as you get started in the personal training industry.
 I wish I had a site like this when I was starting out.
 My goal is to help you overcome any hurdles you might come across when starting out in the industry.
-Let’s talk about the different factors that can affect how much money you can make as a personal trainer.

 Factors that can influence your salary as a personal trainer

-Some common factors that will influence how much you can make as a personal trainer are: which certification you hold, overall experience, whether or not you are specialized, education level and the location in which you work as a personal trainer.
+Some common factors that will affect how much you can make as a personal trainer are: which certification you hold, overall experience, whether or not you are specialized, education level and the location in which you work as a personal trainer.

-How your certification can impact your Personal Trainer salary
+How your certification can impact your salary

 Salary can be affected by your experience

-Being specialized can impact your personal trainer salary
+Being specialized can impact your salary

-Where you train can impact your personal trainer salary
+Where you train can impact your salary

 Here are the top five cities in the United States with the highest average personal training salary